qmphan/smartcontact-app.github.io/pages/configuration/first-time-config.md

 ## Connect your SIP phone

-In order to make outbound call with wePhone, you must connect a SIP phone to your account. wePhone use the standard SIP protocol so you can use any SIP phone to connect to it.
+In order to make outbound call with Smartcontact, you must connect a SIP phone to your account.
+Smartcontact use the standard SIP protocol so you can use any SIP phone to connect to it.
 Here are some well known SIP (soft) phone that you can download and use on your PC to test.
 - [Zoiper](https://www.zoiper.com/)
 - [XLite from Counterpath](http://www.counterpath.com/x-lite/)